swiftlang/swift-evolution/proposals/XXXX-key-paths.md

 `KeyPaths` are a hierarchy of progressively more specific classes, based on whether we have prior knowledge of the path through the object graph we wish to traverse.

 ##### Unknown Path / Unknown Root Type
 `AnyKeyPath` is fully type-erased, referring to 'any route' through an object/value graph for 'any root'.
-Because of type-erasure many operations can fail at runtime and are thus nillable.
+Because of type-erasure many operations can fail at runtime and are thus optional.

 ```swift
 class AnyKeyPath: CustomDebugStringConvertible, Hashable {